coderefinery/git-branch-design/_episodes/01-rebase.md

 - `git merge` resolves all conflicts in a single commit, with `git rebase` each commit may need conflict resolution.
 - `git rebase` may invalidate tests.
-- `git merge` creates history as it actually happened, `git rebase` shows a simpler linear history.
+- `git merge` preserves chronology of commits and creates explicit merge commits (unless fast-forward).
+- `git rebase` can change chronology of commits.
 - When working with others **do not rebase commits that other people depend on** (history has changed).
 - Reference: "Treehouse of Horror V: Time and Punishment", The Simpsons (1994).